SenthilNayagan/senthilnayagan.net/src/_posts/tech/ai/mathematics/2024-07-14-essential-math-introduction-to-estimation-theory/index.md

 {% include "toc.md" %}

-# What is estimation theory?
+# What is Estimation Theory?

 Estimation theory is a branch of mathematics and statistics that deals with the process of estimating the value of a parameter<a href="#ref-1" class="reference-link" data-ref="ref-1"><sup id="back-to-1">1</sup></a> or a function from a set of noisy or uncertain data.
 In simple terms, it's about making educated guesses<a href="#ref-2" class="reference-link" data-ref="ref-2"><sup id="back-to-2">2</sup></a> about things we can't directly measure or know for sure.
 In estimation theory, the goal is to find the best possible estimate of a parameter or a function based on a set of observations or measurements aka observed data.
 Imagine we're planning a road trip and we want to estimate how long it will take to get to our destination.
 We can use our knowledge of the distance, traffic patterns, and our own driving speed and skill to make an educated guess about the time it will take.
 This is an example of estimation theory in action!